Seminary Governance

 Board of Members

 The Board of Members consists of several monks of Mount Angel Abbey.
-It exercises oversight responsibility for the mission, leadership and financial assets of the seminary in cooperation with the Board of Directors and must ratify such things as changes to the institutional mission, the annual budget, nominations to the Board of Directors, and the nomination of the President-Rector.
+It exercises oversight responsibility for the mission, leadership, and financial assets of the Seminary in cooperation with the Board of Directors and must ratify such things as changes to the institutional mission, the annual budget, nominations to the Board of Directors, and the nomination of the President-Rector.

 President-Rector

-The President-Rector is the chief executive officer of the seminary and is responsible for the overall administration of the seminary.
+The President-Rector is the chief executive officer of the Seminary and is responsible for the overall administration of the Seminary.

 Vice Rector